Will switching to natural afro hair products save you money?

 Also, because you wash your hair less frequently, you don’t have to replace afro hair products as often, meaning money saved!

-4. The health of your hair will improve, meaning you spend less
+4. The health of your hair will improve, meaning you spend less if you choose quality, effective products

 If you use natural products that provide the support your hair needs, the health of your hair will improve.